Spencer Chamberlain: Background

 Spencer Chamberlain was born in Chapel Hill, North Carolina, and raised in Greensboro, North Carolina, with his mother, and older brother, Phil (also a musician as the drummer for Sullivan and To Speak of Wolves).
 As a child, Chamberlain's family was well-to-do and had enough money to pay tuition at Greensboro Day School.
 Chamberlain's parents divorced when he was in elementary school at Greensboro Day School.
 Chamberlain also struggled with substance abuse.
 He tells Alternative Press, "You know how some people have a good family or a girlfriend that's always there for them and never fails?
 That was [what] drugs [were] for me.
 That was my weakness."
 He particularly had problems with a serious addiction to cocaine.
 Chamberlain soon went on to Page High School.
 Shortly after graduating high school, he moved to Florida.
 He continued to struggle, until his stepbrother, a pastor, introduced him to Christianity.
-Although Chamberlain hadn't grown up in a Christian home and avoided religion most of his childhood, he claims it is half of what saved him, the other being music.

 However, in a 2018 interview, Chamberlain stated, "I'm not saying religion is wrong for everyone, but for me it was wrong.
 It ruined my life, turned me into a drug addict and people were awful to me the whole time.
 I never felt more alone in my life than when I was Christian."